Wisdom, sleeping..

 Critical thinking should disobey before being reasonable.

-The freedom of questioning everything - reason included - and the defying of received opinion and of face value must be unfettered.
+The freedom of our mind to question everything - reason included first of all - and the defying of received opinion and of face value must be unfettered before being filtered by civilised manners and censored into conformity with Method.

 *